-According to recent statistics, 112 million Americans have listened to a podcast in 2017.
-From a marketer’s point of view, this is a huge number of people doing a certain activity.
+According to recent statistics, 112 million Americans have listened to a podcast.
+From a marketer’s point of view, this is a huge opportunity.

-Reading takes effort.
-A video tutorial still requires time and commitment.
-But audio doesn’t.
-You can listen to an audiobook or podcasts while walking a dog, waiting in lines or running errands.
+You can listen to an audiobook or podcasts while walking a dog, waiting in lines, or running errands.
 Those are things that we do on a daily basis and as a matter of fact, most of our time is spent on them.
-So, the point is that through podcasts you can reach your target market not only when they have time to scroll through Facebook but also during their spare time.
+So, the point is that through podcasts you can reach your target market not only when they have time to scroll the Facebook but also during their spare time.

 Let’s look at some tips and tricks that will help you create a podcast that will bring you clients.

 Add Text to Your Podcast

 Don’t forget your SEO strategy, accompany podcasts with a short description, an article or tags to make sure, you rank high.

 The first two are self-explanatory, but what are the tags for?
 Tags are used to categorize the podcasts, so that the listener knows in advance what to expect to some extent.

 Don’t Let the Podcast Sit on Your Website